sonic-net/SONiC/doc/platform/common_config.md

 - Check the system status to make sure syncd initial success
 - Check the syslog to make sure the common config merged to config.bcm and config.yml successfully
 - Check the final merged config.bcm or config.yml dump from show tech dump
+- Check the if syncd service is running well without seeing any SAI crash Running sudo systemctl status syncd to check the syncd service status Check the if any syncd SAI related Error from syslog
+- Enable PDE in config/rules and Run the PDE test_sai.py to make sure baseline SAI initial can pass.
+Go into pde docker and run pde-test -v test_sai.py test_sai.py::test_for_switch_port_enumeration PASSED                     [ 68%] test_sai.py::test_for_switch_port_loopback PASSED                        [ 69%] test_sai.py::test_for_switch_port_traffic PASSED                         [ 70%]